FarisZahrani/llama-cpp-py-sync/README.md

 - Backends supported by upstream `llama.cpp` (CPU, CUDA, ROCm, Vulkan, Metal, BLAS)
 - A small, explicit Python API (`Llama.generate`, `tokenize`, `get_embeddings`, etc.)

-> **Note**: This is NOT a fork of llama-cpp-python.
-It's a completely different system designed for full automation.

 ## Installation

 ### From PyPI (Recommended)